Las Vegas Convention Center Expansion

 - Project remains on track for December 2020 completion (Temporary Occupancy Permit is scheduled for 12/14/20).

 Underground Transportation System

 - Station 1 roof deck steel is being placed.

 - Station 1 grading is underway for the station drive oval.

 - Station 2 mezzanine buildout continues.

-- Station 2 concrete slab roof sections continue to be installed.
+- Station 2 concrete slab roof sections are in place.